fuerbringer/fuerbringer.info/pages/index.md

 # Hello

 My name is Severin Fürbringer and this is my central online presence.
-It serves as an aggregator of my projects, thoughts and links to other online profiles.
+It serves as an aggregator of my projects, posts, and thoughts.

 I'm a programmer by profession, though currently back in school preparing for a degree in computer science.
 I enjoy using unix-based operating systems aswell